Provar Success Portal

 Can I still use the old Provar Service Desk?

-No. The Provar Success Community is now the only way to raise cases.
+No. The Provar Success Portal is now the only way to raise cases.

 How do I raise a case?

 It’s pretty darn easy.
 After you log in to the Provar Success Portal, you’ll see three options: Latest Download, My Cases and Help.
 Click View/Raise Case and then the New button in the upper-right portion of your screen.
 You’ll be prompted to enter some basic information about the case such as the Status, Type and Description.
 There’s also a handy quick link (Raise Case) in the top menu if you’re in a hurry.

 Please note, the first field prompts you to select a Contact Name.
 This can either be you, or any another member of your team that you would like to designate as the primary contact person.
 You can select anyone who has access to your Salesforce instance, even if they don’t have access to the Provar Success Portal.
 If left blank, this defaults to yourself.

 How can I check on the status of my cases?

 We made that easy too!
 To learn more about the progress we’ve made on your request, you can view all of your recent tickets from the homepage of the Provar Success Portal and click the case number that you want to review.
 You can also go to the My Cases dashboard accessed via the top menu.

 Can I view cases raised by other team members?

 Yes you can.
 Go to the My Cases dashboard and use the list views to access different case information.
 The Open Cases for Your Account view will show all cases raised by you and your team.